Contact US

 Law of action for beginners

-You can also relate this law to that of the law of cause and effect.
-The cause is your action, as you take the action there will be a corresponding effect, that of which you may know or only the Universe will know the effect, but there will be an effect.
-Only by taking actions which correspond with our free will desires will the universe know what to bring into your life.
+You can also relate this law to the law of cause and effect.
+The cause is your action, as you take the action, there will be a corresponding effect, of which you may know or only the Universe will know the effect, but there will be an effect.
+Only by taking actions that correspond with our free will desires will the universe know what to bring into our lives.
 If you wish to learn, then take the action steps to learn - read books, study, etc..
 Only then will the universe know what you are striving for.

 The "Law of Action" is not a specific term or principle in law that I'm aware of.
 It may be a concept used in a particular context, such as physics or philosophy.
 Could you provide more context or clarify which field or subject you're referring to?
 That way, I can offer a more accurate explanation.